-I know lame, not another “secret” Edinburgh Castle guide about one of the top Edinburgh attractions.
+I know lame, not another “secret” guide about Edinburgh Castle, one of the many haunted places in Europe.
 But I am writing this guide because so many people told me how much they DIDN’T LIKE Edinburgh Castle.
 Yes I know, I was shocked too.
 But I had at least three friends and my Scottish airbnb host tell me that I should skip it (Thank God I am a pretty independent thinker and decided to experience this Castle for myself because I think it’s one of the best Edinburgh attractions).

 So in the tiniest of nutshells, that is why I am writing this Edinburgh Castle guide.
 I want people to enjoy and appreciate this historic epicenter of Scottish History.
 I found it to be a fascinating window in to the humble beginnings of this amazing capital city.
 Plus, and rather frankly, I don’t want people perpetuating the myth that this Castle really sucks it up because it doesn’t!

 There are a ton of things to see, do, explore, and experience, even if you aren’t a history nerd like me (if you hate history there are some epic Instagram opportunities too).
 Besides, if you really want to understand this city’s development and the significance of this place to its people, then a visit to Edinburgh Castle is a must (I mean hello, there is a reason why Edinburgh Castle is at the top of the royal mile).
 So sit down for a spell and check out these 10 secrets to having a kick ass time at Edinburgh Castle.

 What was I Thinking by Creating this Insanely Dull Edinburgh Castle Guide (this is the time where you assume I am being sarcastic because this is one of the best Edinburgh city attractions and one of the Edinburgh main attractions you cannot miss)?